mgkcloud/aura/docs/system-architecture.md

 ## Technical Considerations

 ### Security
-- All API communications use HTTPS/TLS encryption
+- All API communications use HTTPS/TLS encryption.
-- WebSocket connections secured with proper authentication
+- **LiveKit connections secured via JWT tokens generated by the backend.**
+- WebSocket/WebRTC connections use standard security mechanisms (WSS, DTLS-SRTP).
-- Voice data is processed but not persistently stored
+- Voice data is processed but not persistently stored (unless required and compliant).
-- GDPR/CCPA compliance built into data handling
+- GDPR/CCPA compliance built into data handling.

 ### Performance
-- Binary WebSocket data for reduced latency
+- **Direct WebRTC connection for low-latency audio streaming via LiveKit.**
-- Audio buffering optimized for speech recognition
+- Audio buffering handled by LiveKit and potentially optimized on the server-side before sending to Replicate.
-- Progressive processing for faster response times
-- Streaming audio playback for immediate feedback
+- Streaming audio playback via LiveKit.

 ### Scalability
+- **LiveKit server designed for horizontal scalability.**
+- Stateless design for the Remix backend token endpoint and potentially the audio processing service.
-- Docker containerization for LiveKit proxy
+- Docker containerization for deployment.
-- Stateless design to support horizontal scaling
-- Efficient resource usage with proper cleanup
-- Rate limiting to prevent API abuse

 ## Implementation Details

-### LiveKit Proxy Server
+### LiveKit Integration
-- ES Module-based Node.js implementation
-- WebSocket server for audio streaming
-- Audio buffer management for optimal chunks
-- Error handling and reconnection logic
+- **Client-side:** Use `livekit-client` SDK for connection, track publishing/subscription.
+- **Backend:** Use `livekit-server-sdk` (Node.js) for token generation and potentially API interactions/webhook handling.
+- **Audio Processing Service (Optional):** Use `livekit-server-sdk` or `livekit-client` (as a bot participant) to interact with rooms and tracks.

 ### Replicate Integration
 - Streaming API for real-time responses